 The Padding subfield, follows the last Control subfield, if any is present, and is set to a sequence of zeros so that the length of the A-Control subfield carried in the HT Control field is 30 bits.

+The Control subfield with Control ID subfield set to 8 to 14 (Reserved value), if present, follows the last Control subfield with Control ID subfield set to a value from 0 to 7 (non-reserved value).

 9.2.4.6.4.2 UMRS Control